-- Be certain you understand forms you're asked to sign.
-Get copies before going to the hospital. - Ask the surgeon to mark the surgery site while you are awake. - Have someone stay with you the first twenty-four hours following surgery, and as much as possible afterward. - You should expect reasonable pain control.
-If you're not comfortable, notify your doctor. - Request that doctors and medical personnel wash their hands before touching you. - Allow only a registered nurse (RN) to perform the following procedures: inserting IVs, catheters, or gastric tubes; changing sterile dressings or treating damaged skin; giving shots; caring for a tracheotomy; or giving tube feedings. - Discuss your treatment plan in advance, and question your doctor about unexpected treatments. - Appeal your discharge if you don't feel ready to go home. - Have a thorough review with your surgeon before you leave the hospital, so you'll know about possible side effects from medications, and what warning signs to look for during your recovery.
+- Be certain you understand forms you are asked to sign.
+Get copies before going to the hospital. - Ask the surgeon to mark the surgery site while you are awake. - Have someone stay with you the first 24 hours following surgery, and as much as possible afterwards. - You should expect reasonable pain control.
+If you are not comfortable, notify your doctor. - Request that doctors and medical personnel wash their hands before touching you. - Only let a Registered Nurse (RN) perform the following procedures: inserting IVs, catheters or gastric tubes; changing sterile dressings or treating damaged skin; giving shots; or caring for a tracheotomy or giving tube feedings. - Discuss your treatment plan in advance, and question your doctor about unexpected treatments. - Appeal your discharge if you don't feel you are ready to go home. - Have a thorough review with your surgeon before you leave the hospital.
+Know what warning signs to look for during recovery and possible side effects from medications.

-Gunning for Trouble
+Gunning For Trouble

-At age seventy-five, Jack was the picture of health.
-He loved life, and all his outdoor pursuits, especially squirrel hunting.
+Jack was the picture of health, even at age 75.
+He loved life, and all of his outdoor pursuits, especially squirrel hunting.
 It wasn't taxing, and he didn't have to travel far from home to do it.
 He arrived at his favorite oak tree at dawn and sat down.
-He knew the barrel of his shotgun had bumped the ground entering the timber, but there was no time for that now-he saw a squirrel!
+He knew the barrel of his shotgun had bumped the ground entering the timber, but there was no time for that now.
+He saw a squirrel!
 Jack fired, and his jammed barrel exploded, breaking his jaw and seriously cutting his right hand.
 He lost a good morning's hunt and a trusty shotgun.
 Luckily, he didn't lose more.

-According to the International Hunter Education Association, in a recent year, more than eighty fatalities and 900 nonfatal injuries occurred to U.S. hunters.

-If you're one of the millions of Americans who take to the fields with a loaded firearm, keep these things in mind.
+In a recent year about 80 fatalities and 750 nonfatal injuries occurred to U.S. hunters, according to the International Hunter Education Association.
+If you are among the millions of Americans who take to the fields with a loaded firearm, keep these things in mind.

-Aim for Safety
+Aim For Safety

-Begin your hunting experience by taking a huntereducation course available in your area.
+Begin by taking a hunter education course available in your area.
 These courses can be valuable whether you are a novice or an experienced hunter, and are required in most states.